-11 I didn't have any involvement in making or 12 implementing policy at the school.
-I was quite good at organising, but I could never have coped with the 13 14 timetable if I was also doing the admin side of things.
-I was good at organising the games and getting the right 15 people to the right place at the right time for sports.
-16 17 I didn't have any involvement in strategic planning at the school.
-18 just teach their subject.
+I didn't have any involvement in making or implementing policy at the school.
+I was quite good at organising, but I could never have coped with the timetable if I was also doing the admin side of things.
+I was good at organising the games and getting the right people to the right place at the right time for sports.
+I didn't have any involvement in strategic planning just teach their subject.
 Initially I had a say in who helped out, but ultimately I just accepted whoever came along.